getgrav/grav-learn/pages/03.themes/05.theme-configuration/docs.md

 <h1 style="color:red">Grav is awesome!</h1>

 The sky is the limit regarding the configuration of your themes.
-You can use them for whatever you like :)
+You can use them for whatever you like! :)